ktopcuoglu/gitlab-dbt-analytics/transform/snowflake-dbt/models/common/common.md

 Time Grain: None

-Use case: fct_usage_event_with_valid_user is at the atomic grain of event_id and event_created_at timestamp.
+Use case: fct_event_with_valid_user is at the atomic grain of event_id and event_created_at timestamp.
 All other derived facts in the GitLab.com usage events lineage are built from this derived fact.
 The model filters out imported projects and events with data quality issues by filtering out negative days since user creation at event date.
 It keeps events with a NULL days since user creation to capture valid events that do not have a user.

 {% enddocs %}

-{% docs fct_usage_event %}
+{% docs fct_event %}

 Type of Data: gitlab.com db usage events